yusinto/node-wasm/example/rust/README.md

 ## Running the project

 1. Install rust.
+Once done, restart terminal:

     ```bash
     curl https://sh.rustup.rs -sSf | sh
     ```

-   Once done, restart terminal.

-2. Edit the rust code under `src/lib.rs` if you want to change/add functionality.
+2. Edit the rust code under `src/lib.rs` if you want to change/add functionality:

     ```rust
     // you need no_mangle to preserve your function name